 After arriving back in St. Petersburg I went to the hotel for a deserved rest, and left again after a couple of hours to explore St. Petersburg during the sunset and at night.
 Due to its location close to the North Pole, St. Petersburg has one of the most beautiful sunsets that I've ever enjoyed.
 The sky was painted in shining pink and orange colours, so don't forget to plan a walk during this time!

 The city also looks amazing when it is lit up at night; I went all the way from St. Isaacs Cathedral to the Palace Square, the Church on the Spilled Blood and finished in Kazan Cathedral.
-St. Petersburg are night is couldn't be any better to take some incredible shots!
+St. Petersburg at night couldn't be any better to take some incredible shots!

 On my last day in St. Petersburg, I had the first half of the day free before I had to catch a high speed train to Moscow, so I couldn't leave the city without visiting Peter and Paul Fortress.